threefoldtecharchive/0-stor/README.md

 ## Components

+For a quick introduction checkout the [intro docs](/docs/intro.md).

+For a full overview check out the [code organization docs](/docs/code_organization.md).

 ## Server

 The 0-stor server is a generic object store that provide simple storage primitives, read, write, list, delete.

 0-stor uses [badger](https://github.com/dgraph-io/badger) as the backend key value store.
 Badger allows storing the keys and the value onto separate devices.
 Because of this separation, the LSM (Log-Structured Merge) tree of keys can most of the time stay in memory.
 Typically the keys could be kept in memory and depending on the use case, the values could be served from an SSD or HDD.

+See [the server docs][/docs/server/server.md] for more information.

 ### Installation